 How to Maintain and Improve CQC Compliance

-Our highly successful CQC compliance training workshop has been reviewed and revamped to meet the changing needs of our customers.
+Our highly successful CQC compliance workshop has been reviewed and revamped to meet the changing needs of our customers.
 The workshop has been adapted, based on actual feedback from our customers, who have been inspected and includes information from CQC reports carried out in accordance with The Fundamental Standards.

 The emphasis of our updated workshop is on maintaining and improving current practice to ensure you achieve a Good or Outstanding rating.